-Between the Thanksgiving dinner prep and the holiday shopping spree, get outdoors with your family and friends to experience the physical, emotional and spiritual rewards of spending time in nature.
+Between the Thanksgiving dinner prep and holiday shopping, get outdoors to experience the physical, emotional and spiritual rewards of spending time in nature.
 Today an ever-growing body of scientific research finds that nature is good for the body, mind and spirit.
 Nature makes us healthier, sharper and even happier, too!

 Our DuPage forest preserves offer just the thing for some well-deserved outdoor time.
 Whether you choose to slip on those hiking boots, watch wildlife or take your dog for a chilly romp, there’s more than one way to #OptOutside.